-6.1.3.4 Data Retention and Data Reporting Requirements
+6.1.3.1.4 Data Retention and Data Reporting Requirements

-(1) The minimum recorded electrical quantities shall be retained per the following guidelines:
+(1) A Market Participant required to have and maintain data regarding electrical quantities shall maintain and retain that data for the maximum period the equipment reasonably allows and, at a minimum, for:

-(a) Rolling ten calendar day window for all data stored locally and not transmitted to an ERCOT phasor data concentrator;
+(a) A rolling ten calendar day period for all data;

-(b) Minimum three year data retention by the Generation Resource owner for event data utilized for model validation in accordance with NERC Reliability Standards; and
+(b) At least three years for event data used for model validation in accordance with NERC Reliability Standards; and

-(c) Minimum three year data retention by the Generation Resource owner or Transmission Facility owner for event data provided to ERCOT, the NERC Regional Entity, or NERC via written request that is recorded in the context of an ERCOT-, NERC Regional Entity-, or NERC-initiated disturbance analysis or event review.
+(c) At least three years for event data provided to ERCOT, the NERC Regional Entity, or NERC via written request recorded in the context of an ERCOT-, NERC Regional Entity-, or NERC-initiated event analysis or review.

-(2) Each Transmission Facility owner and Generation Resource owner shall provide, upon request, dynamic disturbance recording data for the buses or Transmission Elements identified in these requirements to the requesting entity, in accordance with the following:
+(2) Each affected Market Participant shall provide to ERCOT, upon request, dynamic disturbance recording data to the requesting entity, as follows:

-(a) Data will be retrievable for the period of ten calendar days, inclusive of the day the data was recorded;
+(a) Data must be retrievable for ten calendar days, including the day the data was recorded;

-(b) Data subject to item (2)(a) above will be provided within 30 calendar days of a request unless an extension is granted by the requestor;
+(b) Data subject to paragraph (2)(a) above within seven calendar days of a request unless the requestor grants an extension;

-(c) Dynamic disturbance recording data will be provided in electronic files that are formatted in conformance with IEEE C37.111, revision C37.111-1999 or later;
+(c) Dynamic disturbance recording data in electronic files formatted in conformance with IEEE C37.111, revision C37.111-1999 or later;

-(d) Data files will be named in conformance with IEEE C37.232, revision C37.232-2011 or later.
+(d) Data files named in conformance with IEEE C37.232, revision C37.232-2011 or later.

+6.1.3.2 Phasor Measurement Unit Requirements

+(1) Phasor measurement unit equipment includes all dynamic disturbance recording equipment with phasor measurement recording capability meeting the requirements in Sections 6.1.3.2.1, Recording Requirements, and 6.1.3.2.3, Data Recording and Redundancy Requirements.

+(2) Phasor measurement unit equipment shall be time synchronized with a Global Positioning System-based clock, or ERCOT-approved alternative, with sub-cycle (+/-1 microsecond) timing accuracy and performance.

+6.1.3.2.1 Recording Requirements